azzlack/ACS.Demo/README.md

 ACS.Demo
 =============================

-Demo solution for showcasing login to a MVC site using Azure ACS, and protecting a WebAPI using Azure ACS.
+Demo solution for showcasing logging onto a MVC site and protecting a WebAPI using Azure ACS.